ngeran/vector-py/README.md

 Troubleshooting

 Error: 'NoneType' object has no attribute 'timeout':
-Ensure the device’s SSH service is stable post-reboot.
+The script now falls back to ssh if PyEZ fails.
+Verify SSH access:ssh admin@<device-ip> "show version"

 Check /var/log/sshd on the device for SSH issues.
-Increase max_wait or max_attempts in code_upgrade.py.
+Increase max_attempts or retry_interval in verify_version.

 Error: Device not reachable after reboot: